Seven Corners Shopping Center: History

 The 45-store, $25 million, 600000 sqft center, developed by Kass-Berger of Washington, D.C., formally opened October 4, 1956, on a 29 acre parcel at the intersection of Arlington Boulevard (U.S. Route 50) and Leesburg Pike (State Route 7).
-At opening, the store was anchored by Washington D.C.–based department stores Julius Garfinckel & Co. and a 128000 sqft Woodward & Lothrop.
+At opening, the shopping center was anchored by Washington D.C.–based department stores Julius Garfinckel & Co. and a 128000 sqft Woodward & Lothrop.
 The center also included a Food Lane supermarket; Woolworth's; Bond Stores, Franklin Simon & Co., Joseph R. Harris Co., Peck & Peck, and Wilson's Mens Store clothing stores; Mayer & Company furniture; Thom McAn and Hahn's Shoes; Fanny Farmer candy; and Western Auto as well as a Peoples Drug Store, which featured stores on both the upper and lower concourses (connected via a staircase).
 It also included the first cafeteria in northern Virginia, an S&W Cafeteria.
 When opened, the center employed nearly 1,000.
 A Raleigh's joined the center sometime after its opening, as did a Varsity Shop men's clothing outlet and a Brentano's book store.

-Seven Corners has always been a major bus stop and bus terminal.
-The stop was originally located outside the Garfinckel's on the lower level, then moved to the upper level next to the central escalators until the building was redesigned.
-Today, the bus stop sits near its original lower level location, at a transit station constructed by Fairfax County.

 The main building was shaped like an "I" with two anchors at either end and two 19 ft wide promenades connecting.
 The center was built on a hillside in a split level design with escalators connecting the two levels.
 Heating and cooling were by water from an underground lake located beneath the center.